 So the situation is that governments begin to collect automatically the data that is considered to be confidential.
 Looks like there is some kind of choice between keeping confidentiality and health..
 In our opinion, people require both these things and using global information systems in mentioned countries has proved the real possibility of a “balanced approach”.
 For example, in the cases of these 3 countries, emphasis was placed on universal testing, voluntary reporting and cooperation with a well-informed and conscious public.
 And this is possible everywhere because people themselves understand the danger of the virus and follow the rules of hygiene, providing that they are well-informed.

-World’s joint response?
+World’s joint response to COVID?

 We are also of the opinion that all the states have to unite their efforts in confronting the virus threat.
 Yes, there is a number of cases when governments send humanitarian aid to each other.
 There is also a plenty of measures taken according the European Union joint response actions: member states exchange and share medical staff, medical equipment, funds, expendable materials.
 Together with this, looks like the states act like every man for himself in the fight against the virus..
 Though, it seems impossible to take the same measures in all the countries.
 Anyway, it would be a constructive step to develop some set of pandemic measures, mandatory for every country.
 Do you agree with us?

 So, experts say that after the pandemic we will appear in a new unusual world.
 The question is how unusual it will be?
 At least we already learn not to shaking hands or touching our faces.
 The social distance between people will inevitably increase, but security will also grow with it.
 The main defenders now are not people in a military uniform, but doctors, nurses, pharmacists, store workers, small business owners.
 Many of them face an unforeseen risk of infection and death and go for it because they cannot do otherwise.
 It is extremely difficult to say what else will change in the near future against the background of the pandemic.
 Let’s see!